Gosiuniunia/Scientific-and-implementation-project/documentation.md

 Additionally, the environment provides tools for testing and comparing classifier performance using statistical tests.

+## data

+The folder contains two CSV files that assign images to each fold for k-fold cross-validation:

+- `fold_assignments.csv` — used to ensure consistent comparisons between machine learning and deep learning approaches.
+- `model_free_fold_assignments.csv` — used to ensure consistent data separation, independent of any specific modeling approach.

 ## utils

 This module provides helper functions for facial image processing, including white balancing and color extraction.